Skip to content

 builder.Services.AddTelegramModule<AdminHandlers>();

 Use it for small apps, tests, or narrow modules.
+Direct registration registers only the named handler or module type; it does not scan the assembly around it.

 Assembly Registration